JermellB/restagraph/README.md

 ## Benefits, a.k.a. the point of this thing

-- Data integrity: it ensures that the data that goes _in_ to a Neo4j database has a consistent structure.
+- Consistent data structure: it ensures that the data that goes _in_ to a Neo4j database follows a consistent and predictable structure.
 - Language independence: the REST API means that any language can be used to build applications on top of this structure.
+- Development speed: with a single JSON file, you define both the database schema and the API.

 ## Why use a graph database?

 Referential flexibility, in short: this is built for a type of problem for which graph databases are perfectly suited, and for which relational databases are not well suited at all.

-The author is very fond of relational databases, but found one of their natural limitations while developing [Syscat](https://github.com/equill/syscat): if you want to be able to link one type of thing to any number of other types of things without giving up referential integrity, you start drowning in many-to-many tables and the DBMS starts grinding to a halt.
+Relational databases are a great fit for many use-cases, but I found one of their natural limitations while developing [Syscat](https://github.com/equill/syscat): if you want to be able to link one type of thing to any number of other types of things without giving up referential integrity, you start drowning in many-to-many tables and the DBMS starts grinding to a halt.

 ## Where to get it